HotSauceNinja/SEI-Project-4/README.md

 ### Implementing relationships
 #### One to Many
-If establishing a one to many relationship, I created in "ONE" / serialisers folder a populated.py file where I established the relationship to the "MANY".
+For establishing the One to Many relationships, I created in "ONE" / serialisers folder a populated.py file where I established the relationship to the "MANY".
 As an example, here is my populated.py file for films:
 ```
 class PopulatedFilmSerializer(FilmSerializer):
     """ Used for all outgoing serialization """